0x3alex/AoC22/README.md

 # AoC22
-Solutions for AoC22 in Go
+Solutions for the [Advent Of Code](https://adventofcode.com/) 2022 writen in go